 The Core Education Council shall oversee that part of the University curriculum which is required of all undergraduate students.
-Currently that includes but is not limited to: group satisfying requirement; multicultural requirement; writing requirement; requirements for the Bachelor of Arts degree; and requirements for the Bachelor of Science degree.
+Currently that includes but is not limited to: areas of inquiry; cultural literacy requirement; writing requirement; requirements for the Bachelor of Arts degree; and requirements for the Bachelor of Science degree.

 3) Background: In recent years, the university’s accreditors have recommended that the university establish a standing committee charged with developing and maintaining a core education curriculum.
 The University Senate established a Core Education Task Force during Spring Term 2017 with faculty, administrator, and student representation.
 The task force was asked to recommend a structure for this ongoing standing committee and to develop a set of principles to guide its construction of a core education curriculum.
-The Core Education Council was created by US 17/18-08 “Creation of Core Education Council” on _______________, 2018 and the guiding principles were adopted by the University Senate as US 17/18- _______________________ on _________________, 2018.
+The Core Education Council was created by US 17/18-08 “Creation of Core Education Council” on March 14, 2018 and the guiding principles were adopted by the University Senate as US 17/18- _______________________ on March 14, 2018.